Aviationweb déjà vu Luchtvaart déjà vu helicopters photo gallery

 PH-ECJ PH-RIS

-The 1982-built SNIAS AS355 F1 Twin Star s/n 5215 was exported to Swaziland and registered ZS-HMF in South Africa first with a civilian operator.
+In August 1982, SNIAS AS355 F1 Twin Star s/n 5215 was exported to Swaziland and registered ZS-HMF in South Africa with Heliquip P/L, Swaziland.
 The ZS-HMF was transferred to the Bophuthatswana Air Force.
 On 10 August 1992, registration PH-HVH was reserved in the Netherlands and on 9 September 1992, the helicopter was registered as an AS-355F with Heli-Holland Holding B.V., Emmer-Compascuum.
 The PH-HVH is operated by Heli-Holland since.
 On 8 October 1992, the registered type for the PH-HVH was changed into a SNIAS AS 355 F1.
-Twin Star PH-HVH was based at Lelystad and mainly used as an ambulance helicopter until it replaced in 2005 the PH-HHC on its Coast Guard operations for the Dutch Navy out of Hato AB near Willemstad, Curacao in the Netherlands Antilles.
+The 1982-built Twin Star PH-HVH was based at Lelystad and mainly used as an ambulance helicopter until it replaced in 2005 the PH-HHC on its Coast Guard operations for the Dutch Navy out of Hato AB near Willemstad, Curacao in the Netherlands Antilles.
 SNIAS AS.355-F1 PH-HVH was photographed in its new Antilles Coast Guard colours at the Heli-Holland heliport in Emmer-Erfscheidenveen.
 Prior to the dissolution of the Netherlands Antilles on 10 October 2010, the Coast Guard was known as the Netherlands Antilles and Aruba Coastguard.
 Today, the coast guard of the Kingdom of the Netherlands in the Caribbean is known as the Dutch Caribbean Coastguard or DCCG.
 The unit is a joint effort between all constituent countries within the Kingdom.
 In 2012, Heli Holland was replaced on the contract with the DCCG - Dutch Caribbean Coast Guard by FB Heliservices.
-The sole Heli Holland' Eurocopter AS355F1 PH-HVH made its last flight in service with DCCG - Dutch Caribbean Coast Guard on 12 October and was replaced by two FB Heliservices' AgustaWestland AW139's.
+The sole Heli Holland' Eurocopter AS355F1 PH-HVH made its last flight in service with DCCG - Dutch Caribbean Coast Guard on 12 October and was replaced by two FB Heliservices' AgustaWestland AW139 helicopters.
 Heli Holland started its operations at Curaçao in 1997.
 After being withdrawn from duty with the Dutch Caribbean Coast Guard, Eurocopter AS355-F1 PH-HVH returned to the Heli Holland heliport near Emmen in the Netherlands.
+On 5 January 2015, registration PH-HVH was cancelled as the CofA was over a year expired.
+At that time the helicopter received major overhaul with Heli Holland Technics.

 Copyright © Jack Wolbrink, Emmen, the Netherlands